wso2/docs-choreo-dev/en/docs/testing/test-components-with-test-runner.md

 3. Once the deployment is successful, on the left menu, click **Execute**.
 4. Select the environment from the environment list and click **Run Now** to trigger a test execution.
 5. Once the execution is completed it is listed in the execution page.
 This may take sometime.
 Once the execution is listed, you can click on a particular execution to view the test result(s).

+    !!! info "Inject dynamic values into your application as command-line arguments" If you want to inject dynamic values into your application as command-line arguments when you run a test runner component, follow the steps given below:

+           1. Click the drop-down icon next to **Run Now** and then click **Run with Arguments**.
+           2. In the **Runtime Arguments** pane that opens, enter the arguments you want to pass to your application.
+           3. Click **Execute**.
+This triggers the task with the specified arguments.

+        !!! info
+            For `Postman Collection`:

+            -  The default behavior is to run all the collections in the specified directory.
+You can run only a set of collections in the directory by specifying `-f` or `--files` as the first argument and a comma-separated list of collections as the next argument.
+            - [newman](https://www.npmjs.com/package/newman) is internally used for running the postman collections.
+Hence, you